Thanks to the generous gift of organ donation—and the comprehensive transplant program at Providence—Brian Starr is getting a second chance at life.

 Brian jokes that his transplant team was kind of like an entourage.
 “The doc and assistant.
 The transplant coordinator.
 The person doing the recording and the pharmacist.
 There was an entire team in the room to attend to me.
 It was quite a scene.”

 “What makes this program unique is that it was built on the premise that the transplant team is really your adopted family,” says Dr. Coletti.

 When you form a covenant to put someone’s heart into another person’s chest, that is a medical marriage.
 This is a covenant we take very seriously.

 Dr. Coletti adds that this relationship is radically different than the relationship patients have with any other doctor.
 “It requires you to really know your patients well.
-As medicine continues to get more impersonal, we’re going the opposite direction.
+As medicine continues to get more impersonal, we’re going in the opposite direction.
 We are the Marcus Welby of specialized medicine.”

 “For such an extraordinary situation, you couldn’t ask for a better patient experience,” says Brian.
-“The nurses, doctors, floor managers and other staff involved, they got to know me personally and were constantly there to make sure my stay was pleasant.
+“The nurses, doctors, floor managers, and other staff involved, they got to know me personally and were constantly there to make sure my stay was pleasant.
 Everyone on that team—they were just fantastic and caring.”

 Getting back to living

-Today, just a year since his procedure, Brian describes his outlook in life as “fantastic.”
+Today, just a year after his procedure, Brian describes his outlook in life as “fantastic.”
 “It’s huge.
 I get to watch my granddaughter grow up.
 My son and daughter-in-law continue to be great parents.
 Getting to see my son grow up with a wonderful life, it’s just very joyous.
 And I’m able to get back to living, which I haven’t done in a few years.”

 Brian’s ongoing care routine consists of taking long walks, eating a healthy diet, and attending follow-up appointments to monitor his progression.
 “Everything has been going fantastic and I’ve had no rejection whatsoever,” he says.
 “I couldn’t ask for a better outcome.”